 Or you can make Tofu cheese cake from my cookbook Cooking with Soy and I hear lots of fabulous feedbacks about this recipe!

 Kuzu actually add ” creaminess” to the filling along with tofu.
 That is why his cheese cake is really creamy without any dairy 🙂 Pure guilt-free sweets!

 Check recipe from here!

-Hope this post encourage you to use this fabulous Japanese superfoods for your health!
+Hope this post encourages you to use this fabulous Japanese superfood for your health!